Mount Sinai Children’s Center Foundation

 The most recent project of the CCF has been supporting the mission of the Program for Underserved Children.
 The goal of the program is to develop a research program that can improve the care of children growing up in poverty nationwide.

-The Asthma and Airways Program
+Children's Asthma Program

-Young Physician-Scientist Pipeline Program
+Physician-Scientist Pipeline Program

-Child Life and Creative Arts Therapy Program
+Child Life and Creative Arts Therapy Department

 Program for Underserved Children